Engels-2 air base: History

 The 3M bombers were part of Long Range Aviation until 1985, and then were destroyed in accordance with the agreement on the reduction of offensive weapons.
 The 3MS-II and 3MN-II, converted into tankers, were in service for much longer – up to the end of 1993 and before being replaced by the more advanced Il-78.

+Engels was home to the Tupolev Tu-95MS Bear-H cruise missile carrying variant beginning in 1979.
+Engels Bear-Hs were active throughout the 1980s, practicing their wartime tasking of cruise missile launches with flights around the North Pole north of Alaska and Canada, and in the North Atlantic.
 The base was to have received the first production Tu-160 in 1987, but it went to Priluki, whose units had Tupolev Tu-22M experience.
 The first three Tu-160s not at Pryluky were incorporated into the 1096th Heavy Bomber Aviation Regiment in 1992.
 By 1994 Engels had five Tu-160 bombers in operation.
 That same year the 1096th Heavy Bomber Aviation Regiment was redesignated the 121st Heavy Bomber Aviation Regiment, adopting its colours and traditions.
-In 1998 the START I treaty exchange of information showed it had 20 operational Tupolev Tu-95 bombers and six Tu-160 bombers, all with cruise missile capability.
+In 1998 the START I treaty exchange of information showed it had 20 operational Tu-95 bombers and six Tu-160 bombers, all with cruise missile capability.

 From 1999 to 2001 the base received eight Tu-160s from Ukraine paid for by gas price reductions.
 The last two arrived in February 2001.
 The 184th Guards Heavy Bomber Aviation Regiment was reformed at the base in September 2000, drawing on Tu-95MS aircraft transferred from Mozdok.
 By 2007 the base had 14 Tu-160s, 20 Tu-95s and an unknown number of Tu-22Ms.

 Construction of a new runway parallel to the existing one was completed in 2015 in conjunction with a supporting network of taxiways, communications, electrical and meteorological systems.
-The new runway will be able to handle all Russian Air Force aircraft.
+The new runway will be able to handle all Russian Aerospace Forces aircraft.